SaturdaySans/SaturdaySans/README.md

 # 💫 About Me:
-A J1 student studying in Singapore, currently interested in server infrastructure & cloud engineering!
+A J1 student studying in Singapore, currently interested in server infrastructure & devops!
 Experimenting with a ubuntu server~

 Planning to learn:
 - React for web development